Thai Peanut Chicken

 - 1 tablespoon Thai Red Curry Paste

-- 2 tablespoon Lime Juice, or the juice of 1 lime
+- 2 tablespoons Lime Juice, about 1 lime

 Other Ingredients

-- 2 lbs Boneless Skinless Chicken Thighs, cut into bite-sized pieces
+- 2 pounds Boneless Skinless Chicken Thighs, cut into bite-sized pieces

 Instructions